 - Meeting Rooms & Corporate Hire

 Towels and toiletries: Towels and toiletries are not provided but are available to hire or purchase from reception.

 Pets: Pets are not permitted at YHA Lizard.
 Assistance dogs are welcome.

 (PDF download - 53.84 KB)

 Make YHA Lizard your home for a few days by booking the whole place to yourself!
 Visit our YHA Exclusive Hire website for more details.
 Available for memorable weekends throughout the year.

-YHA Lizard is part of our Volunteer Managers programme.
-You can find out about becoming a volunteer manager and supporting our small hostels by clicking here.
+This hostel is part of our Volunteer Managers programme.
+You can find out about becoming a Volunteer Manager and supporting our small hostels on our Volunteering site.

 Meet the team